 4. Economic Hardships

-Events like regional economic downturns, pandemics, or natural calamities can affect property values.
+Events such as regional economic downturns, pandemics, or natural disasters can affect property values.
 It's only fair that tax assessments reflect these changes.

 5. Legal Changes

-Tax laws evolve, so staying updated can reveal new exemptions or reductions applicable to your property type.
+Tax laws evolve, so staying up to date can reveal new exemptions or reductions applicable to your property type.
 Again, that's where a real estate lawyer can be a valuable resource.

 The Importance of a Real Estate Attorney for a Property Tax Appeal